directus/directus/docs/cloud/accounts.md

 # Accounts

-> You must create a user Account and join a Team to access a Directus Project.
-Your Directus Account is as it sounds, a
-> typical user account.
+> Create an Account to join Team(s) and manage Directus Cloud Projects.

 [[toc]]